 Home

-Henfield - a great place for birds and people!
+Henfield is a great place for birds, and people!

 Welcome to the Henfield Birdwatch website.
 We are a group with an interest in birds and wildlife in general.
 We welcome people whatever their birding knowledge.
 We have group walks, talks, meet regularly for lunch and some people like to share their sightings online.